-The Evaluation team found that the feasibility study on the project was conducted by a team of Korean experts within less than a week.
-Thorough and intensive preparatory activities such as pre-feasibility and/or feasibility study and basic design must be carried out in a more technically competent and sound manner that reflects the characteristics of the project.
-If necessary, the related surveys such as topographical investigation, soil analysis and testing, and geological survey must be included in the project preparatory activities.
-Planning and design of civil engineering needs a due basic site survey and preliminary analysis and study.
+The Evaluation team found that the feasibility study on the 2nd phase project was also conducted within less than a week.
+The inputs of required manpower and expertise were insufficient.
+Thorough and intensive preparatory activities such as pre-feasibility and/or feasibility study and basic design should be carried out in a more technically competent and sound manner that reflects the characteristics of the project.
+If necessary, the related surveys such as topographical investigation and geological survey must be included in the project preparatory activities.
+Planning and design of civil engineering requires a basic site survey and preliminary analysis and study.